vldslvvasilec/hotelsTravelking/README.md

 # Hotels Travelking

 This project is a web application for selecting and booking hotels using an API.
-It implements functions for displaying available rooms, a calendar, and working with modal windows.
-The project uses standard web technologies such as HTML, CSS (SASS), and JavaScript.
+It includes features for displaying available rooms, a calendar, and working with modals.
+The project uses standard web technologies like HTML, CSS (SASS), and JavaScript.

 ## Project Structure

 - **`/styles`** — Folder for style files.
-It contains the SASS files used for styling the application.
+It contains SASS files used for styling the application.
-- **`/Scripts`** — Folder containing JavaScript files with the project functionality:
+- **`/Scripts`** — Folder containing JavaScript files for the project functionality:
   - `calendarFunc.js` — Additional functions for working with the calendar.
+  - `calendar.js` — Main script for the calendar functionality.
-  - `functions.js` — Helper functions for working with modals and amenities.
+  - `functions.js` — Helper functions for modals and amenities.
-  - `renderRooms.js` — Functions for displaying selected rooms.
+  - `getDates.js` — Script for retrieving selected dates.
-  - `getDates.js` and `sendDatesToApi.js` — Scripts for sending requests to the API.
+  - `sendDatesToApi.js` — Script for sending date data to the API.
+  - `renderRooms.js` — Functions for rendering available rooms.
+  - `openImageModal.js` — Script for opening image modals.
+  - `content.js` — Script for managing content on the page.

 ## Installation and Running